schipp/fast_beamforming/README.md

 ### What is beamforming?

-Beamforming is a phase-matching algorithm commonly used to estimate the direction of arrival and local phase velocity of a propagating wavefront.
-The most basic beamformer is the delay-and-sum beamformer, where recordings across an array of sensors are phase-shifted and summed (forming the beam) to test for the best beam, corresponding to best direction of arrival and velocity.
+Beamforming is a phase-matching algorithm commonly used to estimate the origin and local phase velocity of a propagating wavefront.
+The most basic beamformer is the delay-and-sum beamformer, where recordings across an array of sensors are phase-shifted and summed (forming the beam) to test for the best beam, corresponding to best origin and velocity (Rost and Thomas, 2002).

 ### Cross-correlation beamforming

-The cross-correlation beamformer (also Bartlett beamformer, conventional beamformer, etc.) applies the same delay-and-sum idea to correlation functions between all sensor pairs.
+The cross-correlation beamformer (also Bartlett beamformer, conventional beamformer, etc.) applies the same delay-and-sum idea to correlation functions between all sensor pairs (Ruigrok et al. 2017).
 This has the major advantage that only the coherent part of the wavefield is taken into account.
 The major disadvantage is that the computation of cross correlations between all station pairs can become expensive fast, scaling with $n^2$.

 A few different formulation of this beamformer exist.
 We write it in frequency domain as